Penn State Health Holy Spirit Medical Center - Who We Are

 We are certified as an Advanced Primary Stroke Center by The Joint Commission, in conjunction with the American Heart Association/American Stroke Association, and we earned Advanced Certification in Inpatient Diabetes Care from The Joint Commission.
 We are accredited as a Chest Pain Center (primary PCI with resuscitation) by the American College of Cardiology.

-Holy Spirit Medical Center earned Highmark Blue Shield Blue Distinction Center designations for cardiac care and spine surgery, as well as Blue Distinction Center+ designation for knee and hip replacement.
+Holy Spirit Medical Center earned Highmark Blue Shield Blue Distinction Center+ designation for cardiac care and knee and hip replacement.
 Blue Distinction Centers are nationally designated healthcare facilities shown to deliver improved patient safety and better health outcomes, based on objective measures that were developed with input from the medical community.

 We've earned the Nurses Improving Care for Healthsystem Elders (NICHE) which recognizes our commitment to providing positive experiences for the older adults in our care.